Bon Appétit: The Best French Restaurants in Melbourne

 Chez Olivier

-A mainstay of the Melbourne foodie scene, Chez Olivier is known for their attentive service and authentic French fare.
-Rustic and welcoming décor allows the food to do all the talking – easily done when classics like creamy seafood bisque and foie gras terrine are on the menu.
-With a generous wine list and banging dessert list, you’re sure to leave this beloved bistro satisfied.
+A staple of Melbourne’s foodie scene, Chez Olivier is celebrated for its attentive service and authentic French cuisine.
+The rustic, welcoming décor provides the perfect backdrop for the food to take centre stage, especially with dishes like creamy seafood bisque and foie gras terrine on the menu.
+Coupled with a generous wine list and an exceptional dessert menu, this beloved French restaurant in Melbourne ensures you’ll leave thoroughly satisfied.

 268 Toorak Road, South Yarra